 Paul, Weiss is committed to providing impactful pro bono legal assistance to individuals and organizations in need.
 Our program is all-encompassing, spanning the core issues facing our society.

-To address economic inequalities that disproportionately impact Black, Indigenous and People of Color (BIPOC) entrepreneurs, Paul, Weiss is committed to providing BIPOC-owned businesses access to pro bono legal resources.
-Our goal is to create more opportunities for the economic empowerment of local communities and small businesses, and enable under-resourced entrepreneurs to grow thriving businesses in underserved areas, in turn generating wealth for themselves, their families and their communities.
-These efforts reflect our commitment to ensuring that our transactional attorneys have significant opportunities to engage in pro bono matters.
+To address economic inequalities that disproportionately impact low-income and Black, Indigenous and People of Color (BIPOC) business owners and entrepreneurs, Paul, Weiss is committed to providing communities access to pro bono legal resources.
+Our goal is to create more opportunities for the empowerment of local communities and small businesses, enable under-resourced individuals to grow thriving businesses in underserved areas, and, in turn generate wealth for themselves, their families and their communities.
+These efforts also reflect our commitment to ensuring that our transactional attorneys have significant opportunities to engage in pro bono matters.

-We are involved in numerous economic empowerment initiatives and programs nationwide:
+We are involved in numerous economic empowerment initiatives and programs:

 - Paul, Weiss is working with the Black Economic Alliance (BEA) Foundation, a nonprofit coalition of business leaders advocating for public policies that advance the work, wages and wealth of the Black community.
-Currently, our corporate and tax attorneys are assisting the BEA Foundation with launching the Black Entrepreneurs Fund, which will provide seed, start-up and early-stage capital to businesses founded and led by Black entrepreneurs.
+Our corporate and tax attorneys are assisting the BEA Foundation with launching and operating the Black Entrepreneurs Fund, which provides seed, start-up and early-stage capital to businesses founded and led by Black entrepreneurs.

 - We played an integral role in the work of the New Jersey Pandemic Relief Fund (NJPRF) and the funds and grants that have been made available to those suffering from the effects of the COVID-19 pandemic, particularly low-income and disadvantaged communities.
 Paul, Weiss lawyers advised the NJPRF on its largest disbursements, drafting and negotiating grant agreements totaling more than $20 million and benefitting over 47 different community organizations and initiatives across New Jersey.